 - Server – name of any domain controller

-- UserD – username with domain admin rights
+- UserD – username with domain admin privileges

 Netdom resetpwd /Server:lon-dc01 /UserD:dsmith /PasswordD:Str0NGestP@$$

-After successful execution of this command reboot is not required, just logout from a local account and login to the domain account.
+After successful execution of this command reboot is not required, just logout from a local account and login under domain credentials.

-You can check for a secure connection to the domain using Netdom by using the following command:
+You can check a secure connection to the AD domain using Netdom by using the following command:

 Netdom Verify WK_Salary12 /Domain:corp.contoso.com /UserO:dsmith /PasswordO:*